 At the edge of California's Mojave Desert, the Ridgecrest Police Station was inundated with calls from panicked locals.
-For a small town at one in the morning, this raised concerns with the officers working the night shift.
+For a small town at midnight, this raised concerns with the officers working the night shift.

 "Hey Chief, we had another call with the same description, a 'rainbow fireball' shooting across the sky.
 This can't be a coincidence…"

 By call seven, curiosity had overcome the officers and they stepped outside and looked up at the cloudless sky.
 To the south-east, much to the officer's amazement, was a faint streak of coloured smoke on the horizon heading straight into the desert.
 UFO sightings from drunk town members had always been a source of entertainment to local officers, but tonight was different.
 In the sky above them was proof and they needed to investigate.

 The officers drove east on the 178 for about fifteen minutes.
 The cold desert night was lit with a blanket of stars emanating from the Milky Way’s dusty spiral and the bright crescent moon in the distance.
 The only other source of light for miles around was the headlights from the officer's Ford Interceptor as it streaked through the night, following the direction of the smoke above, like an arrow into the desert.

 As they got closer to the source of the smoke, a faint glow came into focus.

 "What the hell is going on?" wondered the bemused officers as they cautiously approached through the desert's scrubland, now on foot, hands perched nervously on their sidearms.